myConsciousness/atproto.dart/website/docs/lexicons/com/atproto/repo/deleteRecord.md

 ## #main

-Delete a record, or ensure it doesn't exist.
+Delete a repository record, or ensure it doesn't exist.
+Requires auth, implemented by PDS.

 ### Input